raspberrypilearning/this-sprite-needs-you/en/step_1.md

 ### Get inspiration

 --- task ---
 Think about what you will choose as a main sprite.
-It could be a pet that they user takes care of, a person that the user helps make good decisions, a plant or crop that the user helps to grow, or a nature or fantasy object that the user needs to create the right conditions for.
+It could be a pet that the user cares for, a person that the user helps make good decisions, a plant or crop that the user helps to grow, or a nature or fantasy object that the user needs to create the right conditions for.

 **Make a rainbow**: [See inside](https://scratch.mit.edu/projects/530034441/editor){:target="_blank"}
 <div class="scratch-preview" style="margin-left: 15px;">